A dialogue for students and staff to share ideas, give advice, and ask questions about ESL life in Vancouver, BC.

 "At first Bob and Chuck were just having a mild argument, but Bob's friends egged them on until they started fighting."

-(separable): logically find the answer to a problem; solve a problem by thinking about it carefully.
+figure out (separable): logically find the answer to a problem; solve a problem by thinking about it carefully.

 "For a long time I couldn't understand the last problem, but I finally figured it out."